AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Single-row operations.md

 ## UpdateRow

 You can call this operation to update data of a specified row.
-You can add or delete attribute columns of a row, delete a specified version of data from an attribute column, or update the existing data in an attribute column.
-If the row does not exist, a new row is added.
+You can add attribute columns to or delete attribute columns from a row, delete a specified version of data from an attribute column, or update the existing data in an attribute column.
+If the specified row does not exist, a new row is added.

 **Note:** If the UpdateRow request contains only columns to delete, and the specified row does not exist, a new row is not added.

--   API operations
+-   Operations

     ```
     """
     Description: This operation updates a single row of data.
     table_name specifies the name of the table.
-            row specifies the row you want to delete, including a primary key and attribute columns of the list type.
+    row specifies the row you want to update, including primary key columns and attribute columns of the list type.
     condition is an instance of the tablestore.metadata.Condition class.
-After you specify conditions, the system checks whether the specified conditions are met before the system performs the operation.
-If the conditions are met, the operation is performed.
-This function supports row existence and column-based condition checks.
+After conditions are specified, Tablestore checks whether the specified conditions are met before Tablestore performs the operation.
+The operation is performed only when the conditions are met.
+This function supports row existence and column-based conditions checks.
 Check conditions for row existence include IGNORE, EXPECT_EXIST, and EXPECT_NOT_EXIST.
-            return_type specifies the data type to return. return_type is an instance of the tablestore.metadata.ReturnType class.
-You can use only return_type to specify the type of primary key data to return.
+    return_type specifies the type of data to return. return_type is an instance of the tablestore.metadata.ReturnType class.
+Only primary key columns can be returned.
 This parameter applies to auto-increment primary key columns.
     Response: the number of CUs consumed by this operation and the row data that is specified by return_row to return.
     consumed is an instance of the tablestore.metadata.CapacityUnit class.
 This parameter indicates the number of CUs consumed by this operation.
     return_row indicates the row to return.
     """
     def update_row(self, table_name, row, condition, return_type = None)
     ```

 -   Parameters